-For this week’s column, I’m getting so many questions from readers, I decided it would be best to answer the most important ones.
-So let’s get started!
+I’m getting so many questions from readers, so this week I’m going to devote my column to answering the most important ones.
+Let’s get started!

 A: As I’ve said all along, printing money by itself is not inflationary if the majority of investors and consumers don’t want to spend or borrow money.
-That’s been the case for years as consumers, investors and businesses — the private sector — all retrench …
+That’s been the case for years now as consumers, investors and businesses — the private sector — all retrench.

 Q: Where do your war cycles stand?